 Do you have a project coming up?
-Whether you’re working on your home or office, you need to hire professional contracting services to help you.
+Whether you’re working in your home or office, you need to hire professional contracting services to help you.
 A professional contractor can make sure that your project is completed correctly the first time around.
 You probably have expectations for how your project will move forward.
-Your contractor has expectations as well.
+Your chosen specialist has expectations as well.
 Therefore, there are several things you should not say to a contractor.
 What are a few examples?

 This is one of the most common things you should not say to a contractor.
-Of course, your contractor knows you want your project to be finished on time.
-Your contractor wants your project to be finished on time as well.
+Of course, your chosen specialist knows you want your project to be finished on time.
+Your chosen specialist wants your project to be finished on time as well.
 Sometimes, curveballs are thrown.
 Perhaps your contractor found damage once he opened up your home.
 Maybe there’s an issue with the supply chain.
 Delays happen from time to time.
 They frustrate your contractor as well as yourself.
-Be nice to your contractors.
+Be nice to your chosen specialist.

 Finally, understand that your project will not take place entirely at your home or office.
 If your contractor isn’t at the project site, he or she is probably meeting with a supplier to get your materials.
-Or, your contractor could be meeting with a subcontractor, trying to find the best person to handle a specific part of your project.
+Or, your chosen specialist could be meeting with a subcontractor, trying to find the best person to handle a specific part of your project.
 Do not ask your contractor explicitly, “why aren’t you here today?”
-Instead, ask the contractor when he or she might be coming back.
+Instead, ask your chosen specialist when he or she might be coming back.
 After all, this is the question you really want to have answered.

 These are common statements you must avoid when you’re speaking to your contractor.
 Even though you might just be venting your frustrations, your chosen specialist could take this as a sign of disrespect.
 If you want the best results possible for your project, treat your contractors nicely.
 They’ll take care of you!